draky-dev/docs/docs/reference/docker-compose.md

 # docker-compose.yml

 ## Introduction
-draky allows you to use your own `docker-compose.yml` file as the base for your environment, but it also allows for generating one based on the recipe.
+`docker-compose.yml` is a final definition of your environment. draky allows you to use your own `docker-compose.yml` file, but it also allows for generating one based on the recipe.
 The difference between the directly providing the `docker-compose.yml` file, and generating one is that in the case of the recipe [addons](/docs/reference/addons/about) can hook into the generation process and automatically tweak the resulting `docker-compose.yml` file.

 draky is looking for the docker-compose file in the following location: `.draky/env/dev/docker-compose.yml`.